EmilSkaaning/MLstructureMining-workflow/train_model/README.md

-Sure, I'll incorporate the requested changes and structure the parameters into tables for better readability.

----

 # XGBoost Classifier Trainer for Pair Distribution Function Data

 This project trains an XGBoost classifier on Pair Distribution Function data, derived from X-ray scattering data simulated from CIFs obtained from the Crystallography Open Database (COD).
 The user has the flexibility to modify various parameters and utilize Bayesian optimization for hyperparameter tuning.
 The training results, models, and hyperparameters are systematically stored for subsequent analysis.